wendyverdonk93/docs/content/api/tools/generate-payment-link.md

 ----------------
 __type__ | string

 Specifies the payment flow for the checkout process.
 Fill in 'paymentlink'.
+It must be noted that orders with "type": "paymentlink" will be visible in the MultiSafepay Control under _Tools_ -> _Payment link generator_

 ----------------
 __order_id__ | integer / string